raygun101/MarkupKit/README.md

         }
     }

-Templates are added to a MarkupKit document using the `properties` processing instruction.
+Templates are added to a MarkupKit document using the `properties` processing instruction (PI).
 The following PI adds all properties defined by _MyStyles.json_ to the current document:

     <?properties MyStyles?>